MarcoRicci03/ai4boundaries-preprocessing-thesis/README.md

 -   **/sr4rs/**: Contains the script (`infer_nc_all.py`) developed to perform super-resolution on the original NetCDF image files.
 This script utilizes the pre-trained model from the SR4RS framework to upscale images from 10m to 2.5m resolution.
 -   **/masks_4x_code/**: Includes the Python scripts responsible for the 4x upscaling of the segmentation masks.
 This process generates high-resolution ground truth masks from the original vector data to match the super-resolved images, avoiding the pitfalls of traditional raster interpolation.
--   **/ai4b/**: This directory likely contains the code related to the `UNet3DMultitask` model, including scripts for data loading, training, and validation on both the original and the preprocessed datasets. *(Nota: puoi modificare questa descrizione se la cartella `ai4b` contiene altro)*.
+-   **/ai4b/**: This directory likely contains the code related to the `UNet3DMultitask` model, including scripts for data loading, training, and validation on both the original and the preprocessed datasets.

 ## Experimental Pipeline